gregvarghese/dotfiles/README.md

 ### Credits ####

 Most stuff is from [https://github.com/jamestomasino] (James Tomasino), but a lot of the aliases and functions are ripped off from around the web.
-If you notice your idea in my repo somewhere and want credit, send me a note.
-Once I'm done rolling my eyes, I'll post a link or something.

 # Function List